TheTreverMethod/datasciencecoursera/Getting and Cleaning Data/Project/CodeBook.md

 1. fBodyBodyGyroJerkMag-mean()
 1. fBodyBodyGyroJerkMag-std()

-#### At a high level, the following steps were taken to produce the tidy data sets:
+#### At a high level, the following steps were taken to produce the tidy data set:

 1. Merge the test and train data sets for the subjects, activities, and measurements data.
 1. Assign variable names to the measurements data using the features.txt file from the original data.